UK Domain Categorisation (UKDC)

 - What is the Domain Analyser tool?

 Domain Analyser is the tool Nominet uses to collect data, on a regular basis, on whether .UK domain names resolve, where they are hosted, whether they are used for email and whether a website is in place.

 Two data files will be available for UKDC:

 - A CSV file of all your active domains at time of analysis along with the associated TAG and the category or categories to which it belongs.
 If a domain has fallen into multiple categories, then these are displayed semi-colon delimited.
 Every domain will also have a timestamp indicating when the website was last visited by the Domain Analyser tool as well as the age of the domain.
+In more recent CSV files, you will also find flags for SSL certificates and MX records, the created and expiry dates of the current instance of the domain (so you can filter recent expiries when matching with your data), and the first date that domain was registered.
 A header giving you the column names will be contained in the first line of the CSV file.